Atlantic white tern

 The Atlantic white tern (Gygis alba), also known as the common white tern, is a small seabird found in the Atlantic Ocean.
 It is sometimes known as the fairy tern, although this name is potentially confusing as it is also the common name of Sternula nereis.
 Other names for the species include angel tern and white noddy.
+The blue-billed white tern (Gygis candida) and the little white tern (Gygis microrhyncha) have sometimes been considered as subspecies of the Atlantic white tern.

 Taxonomy

-The white tern was first formally described by the Swedish naturalist Anders Sparrman in 1786 under the binomial name Sterna alba.
+The Atlantic white tern was first formally described by the Swedish naturalist Anders Sparrman in 1786 under the binomial name Sterna alba.
 The genus Gygis was introduced by the German zoologist Johann Georg Wagler in 1832.
 The name Gygis is from the Ancient Greek guges for a mythical bird and the specific alba is Latin for "white".
+The blue-billed white tern (Gygis candida) and the little white tern (Gygis microrhyncha) were formerly considered to be subspecies of the Atlantic white tern.

 Molecular phylogenetic studies have shown that the white terns are more closely related to the noddies (Anous) than they are to the other terns.
 This implies that "white noddy" would be a more appropriate English name; this has been taken up by at least one major text.

 Description

-The white tern is 23–30 cm long with a wingspan of 76–87 cm.
+The Atlantic white tern is 23–30 cm long with a wingspan of 76–87 cm.
 It has pure white plumage, except for a dark streak along the shafts of the outer primary feathers in G. a. candida), a black eye accentuated by a narrow ring of black feathers round the eye, and a long black to bluish-black bill.
 The tail is shallowly forked, but like in the noddies, with the longest feathers the second-from outermost, not the outermost as in other terns.
 The legs are dark grey, to paler grey in G. a. leucopes and G. a. microrhyncha.
 The juvenile is white mottled with grey or greyish-brown.
 Nesting on coral islands, usually on trees with small branches but also on rocky ledges and on man-made structures, the white tern feeds on small fish which it catches by plunge diving.

 Distribution and habitat

-The Atlantic white tern is found throughout many islands in is a pelagic and epipelagic bird, living along the coast and moving into wooded areas during the breeding season.
+The Atlantic white tern is found on certain remote islands in the South Atlantic.
+It is a pelagic and epipelagic bird, living along the coast and moving into wooded areas during the breeding season.